 Mrs. Okoli has attended various courses in Nigeria and abroad including the Advanced Management Programme of Wharton Executive Education, University of Pennsylvania, and the Senior Management Programme of the Lagos Business School.
-She has also attended courses at the Harvard Business School and the London Business School.
-She is an Honorary Member of the Chartered Institute of Bankers of Nigeria.
+She is also an Honorary Member of the Chartered Institute of Bankers of Nigeria.

-She sits on the Boards of United Payment Services Limited (as a Nominee Director for Roosevelt Ogbonna), Fiducia Data Services Limited, Fiducia Digital Registry Solutions Limited, Fiducia Clearing Services Limited, Agri-Business/Small and Medium Enterprises Investment Scheme, and Bank Directors Association of Nigeria (BDAN).
+She sits on the Boards of United Payment Services Limited (as a Nominee Director for Roosevelt Ogbonna), Fiducia Data Services Limited, Fiducia Digital Registry Solutions Limited, Fiducia Clearing Services Limited, and Agri-Business/Small and Medium Enterprises Investment Scheme.